argoproj/argo-events/docs/tutorial.md

         kubectl create -f https://raw.githubusercontent.com/argoproj/argo-events/trigger-param-fix/examples/sensors/webhook-with-complete-payload.yaml
         ```

-     2. <b>Note that sn name is `webhook-with-resource-param-sn`.
+     2. <b>Note that sensor name is `webhook-with-resource-param-sensor`.
 Update your gateway accordingly or create a new one.</b>

      3. Send a POST request to your webhook gateway
         ```bash